shuhei/knowledge/linux.md

 `strace` traces system calls and signals.

-- Trace a process: Use `-p ${PID}`.
+- To trace a process - Use `-p ${PID}`.
-- Write the output to a file: Use `-o`.
+- To write the output to a file - Use `-o`.
 Because the output is written to stderr, `>` doesn't work.
 - Try `strace echo "hello"` and check each system call with `man`.
-- File descriptors for standard streams: 0 for stdin, 1 for stdout, 2 for stderr
+- File descriptors for standard streams - 0 for stdin, 1 for stdout, 2 for stderr

 ## Metrics